rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-spring-amqp.md

 }
 </pre>

-The code for our Tut4Sender class is:
+The code for our sender class is:

 <pre class="sourcecode java">
 import org.springframework.amqp.core.DirectExchange;